SecurityNik/pktIntel/README.md

 Author Books:

 	- Hack and Detect - Leveraging the Cyber Kill Chain for Practical
-	- Mastering TShark - Moving From Zero to Hero
+	- Mastering TShark Network Forensics - Moving From Zero to Hero